everruler12/roam2github-demo/README.md

     The file integrity check to make sure the formatted version of the EDN file matches the downloaded EDN export failed.
 Please let me know if this were ever to happen.

-- `R2G ERROR - Error: Protocol error (DOM.describeNode): Cannot find context with specified id`
+- `R2G - Clicking "Sign In"` then `R2G ERROR - Error: Protocol error (DOM.describeNode): Cannot find context with specified id`

     I sometimes get this error while testing.
 I think it's related to Roam loading the login screen a second time, in the middle of trying to sign in (as mentioned in this issue https://github.com/MatthieuBizien/roam-to-git/issues/87#issuecomment-763281895) A check for this and login retry will be added soon...